Corporate Governance - Guidelines

 - Provision of advice and counsel to management regarding significant issues facing the Company and review and approval of significant corporate actions.

-2.)
-Size.
+2. Size.
 Under the Bylaws, the size of the Board ranges between seven and eleven, as determined by the Board of Directors.
-Currently, the Board has eleven members.
+Currently, the Board has twelve members.
 Directors of the Company are elected by stockholders for a one-year term.

 4. Board Membership Criteria.
 The Nominating/Corporate Governance Committee considers and makes recommendations to the Board regarding the size, structure, composition and functioning of the Board.
 There is an annual evaluation of the Board’s composition to enable the Board and the Nominating/Corporate Governance Committee to assess the skills and experience that are currently represented on the Board as a whole, and in individual directors, and to update these skills and experience as necessary in light of the Company’s anticipated needs, including its current and future business and operations.
 The Nominating/Corporate Governance Committee is responsible for establishing processes and procedures for the selection and nomination of directors, and for developing and recommending Board membership criteria to the Board for approval, and periodically reviewing these criteria.
 The Board’s criteria include leadership in a particular field, broad experience and sound business judgment, expertise in areas of importance to the Company, ability to work in a collegial board environment, the highest personal and professional ethics and integrity, ability to devote required time to carrying out director responsibilities, ability and willingness to contribute special competencies to Board and committee activities, freedom from conflicts of interest that would interfere with serving and acting in the best interests of the Company and its stockholders, and achievement of prominence in a career.